ToxicRainStudios/RainEngine/README.md

   * Main Menu
   * Settings Menu (Edit Keybindings etc)
   * Pause Menu
-* Some sort of dialog system with JSON
+* Some sort of dialog system with JSON or Lua
 * Dynamic and directional lighting